nervosnetwork/rfcs/rfcs/0032-ckb-vm-version-selection/0032-ckb-vm-version-selection.md

 > \* The actual value to represent data hash plus VM version 2 is undecided yet.

-Cell owners can trade off between the determination and VM performance boost when creating the cell.
-They should use data hash for determination, and type hash for the latest VM techniques.
+Cell owners can trade off between determination and VM performance boost when creating the cell.
+They can use data hash for determination, and type hash for the latest VM techniques.

 In [nervosnetwork/ckb](https://github.com/nervosnetwork/ckb), the `hash_type` is returned in the JSON RPC as an enum.
 Now it has three allowed values: